-Disney Parks Will Remain Closed
+Disney Parks Will Remain Closed Until Further Notice

-- Disney has cancelled its parks “until further notice” while it assesses the situation.
 Full refunds will be given automatically, 7 days before the check in date, if parks are still closed at that time.
 We recommend waiting a few days to try and contact them to avoid long hold times and website crashes.
 More information on the refund process will be shared as soon as it’s made available.

-- Florida’s Orange Country is under a Stay-at-Home order until April 9.
 Non-essential retail and commercial businesses have been ordered to close.
 Disney has not announced a closure yet.

 Disney Refunds – Frequently Asked Questions